 After many years as an elementary school teacher, I decided I was ready for a change.
 In 2009, I graduated from Massage Therapy Institute of Colorado (MTIC) with Honors and am now a Licensed Massage Therapist in CO (MT#10048) and a current member of Associated Bodywork and Massage Professionals.
 I have a Certification in Functional Neurology for Bodyworkers (CNB) and completed the Year Two program at MTIC, focusing on more myofascial treatments and joint mobilization, reflexotherapy, and structural integration.
 I'm taking a break from school for a bit, but it won't be long before I dive back in to continuing education and find more ways to facilitate positive change in my clients' bodies.
 In addition to running my own practice, I teach Ethics at MTIC.

-So, whether you are looking for a relaxing Swedish massage with a little aromatherapy to help melt away the stress of a hectic week or you're hoping to alleviate chronic or acute pain, this is the place to come.
+So, whether you are looking for a relaxing massage to help melt away the stress of a hectic week or you're hoping to alleviate chronic or acute pain, this is the place to come.

 I'm looking forward to helping you meet your bodywork goals.